-The latest in our run of unfunny American sitcoms starring AAA bands for bewildering cameos is Davy's turn in this sitcom about Nicole, a girl with, you guessed it, two dads.
-Davy clearly hoped to emulate his guest part in the Brady Bunch here, in an episode entitled 'The Fallen Idol' where he plays a friend of one of the two 'dads' Joel and is a singer come part-time salesman who plugs products between songs.
+The latest in our run of unfunny American sitcoms starring AAA bands in bewildering cameos is Davy's turn in this sitcom about Nicole a girl with, you guessed it, two dads.
+Davy clearly hoped to emulate his guest part in the Brady Bunch here, in an episode entitled 'The Fallen Idol', where he plays a friend of one of the two 'dads' Joel and is a singer come part-time salesman who plugs products between songs.
 Davy sings a new track named 'Oh Nicole', which isn't bad actually, very in keeping with his Bell era recordings.

 'Boy Meets World' doesn't seem the most obvious candidate for a mini-Monkee reunion - it's one of those 'coming of age' children's series that are on at least once a generation - but no less than three Monkees passed through the series' rank of guest stars (though sadly not all at the same time).
 What attracted them?
 Well they do all get a chance to play and become various mentors to the main characters, but other than that I haven't a clue - perhaps the catering truck was a particularly good one?
 Micky appears in series two, episode eight 'Band On The Run' which is out on DVD and is mainly notable for a funky performance of 'Good Lovin' .
 Davy's episode is titled 'Rave On' and dates sometimes later, apparently not from any of the series out on DVD yet.
 I still can't find Peter's!

 Wings was a sitcom about a rural airport manned by just two people in a town where nobody wants to go to - as you can probably tell from the description, it never really took off (it's the way I tell them!)
-Many celebs earned their stripes turning up in episodes, however, including one Peter Tork, although 'Cheers' and 'Frasier' stars were more normal (all three 'share' the same universe - presumbaly The Monkees is also in all three shows as Peter plays himself at an auction here.
-Mr Babbitt go on to run a pub one wonders?)
-Peter appears in an episode from season seven, near the end of the run, which was released on DVD in 2008 and buys up the Monkeemobile at an auction, betting against one of the main characters!
+Many celebs earned their stripes turning up in episodes, however, including one Peter Tork, although 'Cheers' and 'Frasier' stars were more normal (all three 'share' the same universe - presumably The Monkees is also in all three shows as Peter plays himself at an auction here.
+What a lost opportunity that is: Davy turning up as one of Diane’s boyfriends, Micky challenging Sam to a baseball competition, Peter as a barfly and Frasier psycho-analysing ‘Head’ with the help of Mike.
+Maybe it’s not too late?)
+Peter appears in an episode from season seven, near the end of the run, which was released on DVD in 2008 and buys up the Monkeemobile at an auction, betting against one of the main characters.
 Quote: 'I used to have a Monkees lunchbox!'
 'Diddly squat - we got nothing from those things!'

-I can't help thinking that the 1997 reunion was intended to be bigger and more permanent than it turned out to be.
+I can't help thinking that the 1996 reunion was intended to be bigger and more permanent than it turned out to be.
 However a confusing television special and an underwhelming comeback album meant that there wasn't quite the drive for a new array of Monkee products into the new year.
-One of these spin-offs would surely have been a making of the 'Just Us' album, with lots of material shot of the band working together although in the end it was never edited into a releasable show.
-The footage has come to light however and while nothing that spectacular happens it is nice to see footage of what will now sadly be the last album featuring all four Monkees.
-In total nearly two hours exists, including rehearsals and vocal overdubs for 'Circle Sky' with highlights including Micky and Mike trying to perfect the harmonies on their new arrangement of the song, Davy busking a 'Las Vegas' off the cuff version of the tune, peter practicing his piano scales and a rejected mass Monkees chorus part that clearly doesn't work.
+One of these spin-offs would surely have been a making of the 'Just Us' album, with lots of material shot of the band working together, although in the end it was never edited into a releasable show.
+The footage has since come to light however and while nothing that spectacular happens, it is nice to see footage of what will now sadly be the last album featuring all four Monkees.
+In total nearly two hours exists, including rehearsals and vocal overdubsfor the re-make of 'Circle Sky', with highlights including Micky and Mike trying to perfect the harmonies on their new arrangement of the song, Davy busking a 'Las Vegas' off the cuff version of the theme tune, Peter practicing his piano scales and a rejected mass Monkees chorus part that clearly doesn't work.
 In the control room Davy also plays through his new song 'Oh What A Night'.
+And that’s it music-wise, with lots of staring into space and lunch breaks in between and across which The Monkees barely look at each other.
 Like a lot of 'real time' documentaries there's a good twenty minutes in between two hours of the band looking bored and not doing much, but it's still fascinating for true fans to see.
-Alas the sound appears to have gone awol for the last 'reel' but there's still a good 90 minutes with sound.
+Alas the sound appears to have gone awol for the last 'reel' but there's still a good ninety minutes around with sound.

 More godawful UK daytime television - I feel so sorry for The Monkees coming down to the level where they have to put up with Richard and Judy (who even has the audacity to tell Peter off for being 'stroppy!')
-They are, of course, advertising JustUs perched uncomfortably on what looks like a giant chess set, with even a grumpy looking Mike taking part.
+They are, of course, advertising JustUs, perched uncomfortably on what looks like a giant chess set, with even a grumpy looking Mike taking part.
+It’s not that illuminating and The Monkees don’t play ball, without their usual humour.
 Sample quote: 'Mike, why did you not want to get involved before?'
 'I've been busy with other things'.
 The band all discuss quitting the band at various times, how well the TV show stands up (Richard and Judy's children saw it during research and assumed it was contemporary) and discuss the 'new trend for boy bands like Take That'.
 However this is far from the best interview out there and Mike particularly seems to be hating the experience.
-You can see the clock ticking down the end of the reunion in their eyes already...
+You can see the clock ticking down the end of the reunion in his eyes already...

 With The Monkees now officially over again, Micky returned to television and to voiceover work.
 Spy Dogs was a cartoon that only ran a year despite involving some heavyweight names including Micky as Ralph, a Labrador/Dalmatian hybrid with purple patches and cute long ears whose the 'bossy' one of the group and keeps the other dogs in line (in other words, he acts more like Mike).
 A Monkee being a dog?
 Now I've seen everything!
-Actually this series was rather good - it's a shame it didn't run for longer, a cross between 'Dangermouse' and 'All Dogs Go To Heaven'.
+Actually this series was rather good - it's a real shame it didn't run for longer, a cross between 'Dangermouse' and 'All Dogs Go To Heaven'.
+Micky even gets to sing a song in character and ‘Morning Light’ isn’t bad actually – it sounds very like the Dolenz, ones, Boyce and Hart album!
 The edition we've included in our playlist as a sample is the pilot episode - in all twenty-two episodes were broadcast across two series.

 This hour long interview is most interesting for the shots of Peter's band Shoe Suede Blues in action at a blues club where they sound mightily impressive, especially Peter who could have used this as an audition tape for joining John Mayall's Bluesbreakers his playing is that authentic.